jconenna/Fujifilm-Astro-USB-Controller/README.md

 ## Description
 This device was made in response to a lack of tethering options for Fujifilm cameras for **Astrophotography control**, though it can be used for general shutter release needs with manual lenses or lenses with autofocus disabled.</br>

-This device allows a compatible Fujifilm camera to be controlled by [digiCamControl](http://digicamcontrol.com/) software (free, MS Windows) with its "Astro" intervalometer mode, which interoperates with [PHD2](https://openphdguiding.org/) software, allowing for autoguiding a mount between frames.</br>
+This device allows a compatible Fujifilm camera to be controlled by [digiCamControl](http://digicamcontrol.com/) software (free, MS Windows) with its "Astro" intervalometer mode, which interoperates with [PHD2](https://openphdguiding.org/) software, allowing for autoguiding a mount and dithering between frames.</br>

 The device was made using common, inexpensive, and easy to assemble parts that can be sourced from places like Amazon, Ebay, Sparkfun, and other retailers.</br>